engpol/JonesLabFIJIScripts/README.md

 Select your experiment folder (the same one you selected for the ImageJ macro), and your code should finish running basically instantly

-In your experiment folder, you should find a file called "Results_Conc.csv" which will have your final results - This should already be formatted into 3 columns (Well ID, Timepoint, and the average intensity for the well), ready for you to import into GraphPad prism and plot/analyse.
-If you would like the raw data for each well+FOV instead of the averages for each well instead, you should find a second csv called "Results_Conc_No_Average.csv", so simply use that one instead.
+In your experiment folder, you should find a file called "Results_Conc.csv" which will have your final results - This should already be formatted into 4 columns (Well ID, Timepoint, average intensity for the well, and the imaging Channel), ready for you to import into GraphPad prism and plot/analyse.
+If you would like the un-averaged data for each well+FOV instead of the averages for each well instead, you should find a second csv called "Results_Conc_No_Average.csv", so simply use that one instead.

 That should be everything!
 Please let me know if you would like me to implement any further changes to the Macro, you have any problems following this guide along!